amitt1236/deep-nav/README.md

 # Deep nav

-An app for collecting gps, accelerometer and gyroscope data from phone.
+An app for collecting gps, accelerometer and gyroscope data from a smartphone while driving a car.
 The data is sampeled at 50HZ.

 The data is used in a Deep learning project. the project goal is to regress a vehicle acceleration